-

 Leave a comment

-At Vodnikov Dom 6
+At Vodnikov Dom 6 the way up, cars, entitlement.

 I approached Vodnikov Dom through the narrow valley of the Mostnica.
 Within a wooded valley is a narrow gorge of roundly sculpted limestone where the water runs green and deep.
 Then further up the valley, past a refuge/restaurant where shiny … Continue reading